 Vibration and External Forces

 The load-bearing walls, such as pillars, need adequate support.
 When there is an excessive strain or inadequate support, it can lead to poor load bearing.
-This causes cracks in where walls meet ceilings as a sign of load-bearing issues.
+This causes cracks where walls meet ceilings as a sign of load-bearing issues.

 Seismic Activity